emipa606/FalloutTraits/README.md

 ![Image](https://i.imgur.com/NOW7jU1.png)

-Adds over 30 new traits to Rimworld taken directly from Fallout 4's perk chart and reimagined to fit into Rimworld as traits adding a massive amount of variety to the game's trait pool without straying too far from vanilla.
+Adds over 30 new traits to Rimworld taken directly from Fallout 4&apos;s perk chart and reimagined to fit into Rimworld as traits adding a massive amount of variety to the game&apos;s trait pool without straying too far from vanilla.
 Many traits have both positive and negitive modifiers and some even have all negitive values.
-The most powerful and negitive traits have rare odds so that they don't appear too often and many unwanted trait combinations are restricted to preserve gameplay and immersion.
+The most powerful and negitive traits have rare odds so that they don&apos;t appear too often and many unwanted trait combinations are restricted to preserve gameplay and immersion.

 http://steamcommunity.com/sharedfiles/filedetails/?id=1199777454andsearchtext=traits][RF] More Trait Slots [B18] combined with this mod can be pretty amazing because many of these traits are designed to stack with other traits, increasing the number of slots just multiplies the crazy combinations you can have.